blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 	- [The Twelve were led out of Egypt by Moses to Canaan, and they formed the Twelve tribes of Israel]
 	-
 ----
-- Middle east is getting complicated: Mitanni, Assyria, Babylon, Elam, Hyksos (Canaanites)
+- Middle east is getting complicated: Mitanni, Assyria, Babylon, Elam, Hyksos (Canaanites in Egypt and Sinai)
 - Indo-Europeans made the Hittite empire
 - Egypt and Mycenaean Greece also form
 - Indus River Valley Civilization died